ptupitsyn/ptupitsyn.github.io/_posts/2022-11-17-Ignite-Anywhere-With-Net-Native-Aot.md

 ```

 We can notice that the resulting app is quite fast, `time ./ignite-client-test` shows `real	0m0,047s` on my machine, and this combines app startup, cluster connection, and data exchange.

+# Try It

+TODO: Script in repo root

 # Conclusion